MFR6340/theenglishextension.org/young-world-4/unit-3: yesterday and today.md

 <img src="https://imgur.com/njY8PTT.png" width="25%" />

-The author chronicles his life as the younger brother of the infamous 10 year old Tom Fitzgerald, the G .
-(Lexile 840L) <sup>[what is this?](/resources/Lexile%20Levels)</sup>
+The author chronicles his life as the younger brother of the infamous 10 year old Tom Fitzgerald, the Great Brain.
+Each chapters tells a funny story of how Tom manages to swindle   (Lexile 840L) <sup>[what is this?](/resources/Lexile%20Levels)</sup>

 <a href="https://www.bookdepository.com/Great-Brain-John-D-Fitzgerald/9780142400586?ref=grid-view&qid=16&sr=1-1" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1003007318" rel="nofollow">Buy on Orell Füssli</a>